Boyd McDonald (pornographer): Writing career

 After graduation, he worked as a writer for Time, Forbes, IBM, and for several Wall Street firms.
 He found the jobs to be "irredeemably corrupt," and the stress caused him to begin drinking.
 He credits abandoning his traditional career with "saving his life."
-He subsequently began to live a transient, keeping personal possessions to a minimum.
+He subsequently began to live as a transient, keeping personal possessions to a minimum.

 In 1973, while living on welfare in an Upper West Side SRO (for years before his death he was living in "Riverside Studios" at 342 West 71st St.), he founded his long-running zine S.T.H. or Straight to Hell, which consisted primarily of readers' submissions of their sexual experiences, together with Boyd's sexual or political commentary and single male pictures, reader-sent or from studios such as Old Reliable or Athletic Model Guild (always credited).
 He also published a number of anthologies of reader-contributed true sex histories.

 McDonald was friends with a number of other gay pornographers and pro-sexual figures, such as David Hurles and Kenneth Anger.